catppuccin/tmux/docs/guides/troubleshooting.md

 Go through these steps:

 1. Completely kill tmux and restart (`killall tmux`).
-1. Ensure every `@catppuccin.*` option is being set _before_ the plugin is loaded.
+1. Ensure every `@gruvbox.*` option is being set _before_ the plugin is loaded.
 Loading occurs where you have `run` in your config file.
 1. Double check for typos.
-There are two "c"s and two "p"s in "catppuccin".
+There are two "c"s and two "p"s in "gruvbox".
 1. Do not use `-o` to set options that begin with `@`.
 The `-o` flag means that the option will not be set if it has already been set.
 You do not need this in your config file.